 Synthetic bristles are cheaper than natural hair, they can emulate the properties of different animal hair fibres pretty closely.
 Bristles made of synthetic fibres can range in softness, with some being stiffer than others.

-One attribute of synthetic bristles that makes them perform differently to natural hair, is that they are much more springy and flexible.
-This means that they require a lighter touch when applying watery washes to the paper.
+The best watercolour brushes made from synthetic hair are soft, but also springy and flexible.
+It’s this springiness that makes them perform slightly differently to natural hair brushes.
+This means they require a lighter touch when applying watery washes to the paper.
 But they also lend themselves to be used with applications of paint that are less runny or have been altered with a medium.

 One drawback of using synthetic brushes as opposed to natural hair brushes like kolinsky sable, is the lifespan.
 Sable brushes will last longer if conditioned and washed properly.